olof/srcd/README.md

 #### About that apps/ssh directory

+I've had to fork erlang's ssh implementation during development of srcd for several reasons:

-To be able to pass environments over ssh, I had to hack the erlang ssh app to be able to pass the collected envs to the ssh exec fun.
+* To be able to pass environments over ssh, I had to hack the erlang ssh app to be able to pass the collected envs to the ssh exec fun.
 This is the only way the ssh client will flag that it supports v2.
 (Perhaps I can force a compatible client to use v2 by assuming it to be true?
 Not tested and would probably be unwise, since we do want to support v0 clients at some point.)
   I do want to upstream this changes, but it's a bit daunting, my changes to the ssh app is not super well thought-out.
 Perhaps opening an issue explainng what I need could be a start.

+* Byte value 3 anywhere in a stream is interpreted as `^C`; the git pack protocol is binary and will by necessity sometime encode a three.
+This handling was removed entirely.
+Not something I would accept if I were an erlang maintainer, but gives a hint that the `^C` handling probably belongs somewhere else (or at least be configurable).

+* Improve server side error logging a little bit; when the connection is killed, the error is sent on stderr *to the client*.
+It is not logged on the server at all.
+At least `LOG_NOTICE` when it happens (I still don't have the traceback, so I sometime have to guess what "undef" or "function_clause" means).

 Hacking
 -------